This fascinating centre is near Machynlleth but check out times of opening on the website.

 Curlew Weavers – There are free tours around the mill (demonstrations by appointment only) and a large craft shop

+Welsh Hideaways lies on the National Cycle Route 81 running between Aberystwyth and Wolverhampton which indicates the amazing and challenging cycling available.
 Srys Melyn Cycling offers a great adventure for all the family with a range of e-bikes for adults and children for hire along with the offer of a delivery and collection service from Welsh Hideaways.
-They also offer: